prl-mushr/mushr-website/content/hardware/nano_install.md

     {{< highlight bash >}}
     ./mushr_install.sh
     {{< / highlight >}} <br/>
+6. Open the realsense viewer:
+    {{< highlight bash >}}
+    realsense-viewer
+    {{< / highlight >}} <br/>
+If the upper right hand corner of the GUI recommends a firmware update, download and install the updated firmware.

-6. All of the necessary libraries should now be installed.
+7. All of the necessary libraries should now be installed.
 Now continue finishing software setup [here](/hardware/build_instructions#software-setup).